EXPLAINER: Why countries are halting the AstraZeneca shot

 IS THERE ANY PROOF THE VACCINE IS RESPONSIBLE?

 No. The European Medicines Agency says there is “no indication that vaccination has caused these conditions."
-The EU regulator said the number of reports of blood clots in people who received the AstraZeneca vaccine was no higher than for those who hadn't gotten the shot.
+The EU regulator said its investigation was continuing and was conducting a “rigorous analysis” of all data.
+It said while its review was ongoing, the benefits of the AstraZeneca vaccine outweighed the potential side effects.

+The EMA said it was convening its expert safety committee Tuesday and would hold another meeting on Thursday to decide on any necessary actions.

 In Britain, where 11 million doses of the AstraZeneca vaccine have been administered — more than any other country — there have been reports of about 11 people who developed blood clots after getting a shot.
 None were proven to have been caused by the vaccine.